18F/18f.gsa.gov/_posts/2015-04-03-18f-discussion-should-project-teams-code-first-or-design-first.md

 created.
 The code must be treated as no more significant than a sheet of paper that someone made a sketch on.

-**JT**: I’ve had prototypes where, [you want to] keep it crude, because as soon as it looks too good people, whether they say it or not, they get attached to it….
-There’s always that balance between how it looks and feels, which can buy stakeholder or client buy-in, and how you manage it moving forward so the clients understand it’s not final.
+**JT**: I've had prototypes where, [you want to] keep it crude, because as soon as it looks too good people, whether they say it or not, they get attached to it….
+There's always that balance between how it looks and feels, which can buy stakeholder or client buy-in, and how you manage it moving forward so the clients understand it's not final.
 I would add that in that scenario, emphasizing the results of task-based usability testing is a good way to help clients assess whether the product is working or not.
-A prototype may look great to a stakeholder who is swayed by good looking design, but we can say, ‘We did these tests and they didn’t work as intended, so don’t like it too much.”
+A prototype may look great to a stakeholder who is swayed by good looking design, but we can say, 'We did these tests and they didn't work as intended, so don't like it too much.”

 **On developers submerging their egos to serve the end user**